bbc/rd-taster-pilot-documentation/docs/overview/hosting-and-presenting.md

 ## Hosting options

+However you choose to present your application, you will independently have to host the code/assets that power it.
 There are two choices for how your pilot application is hosted.

 ### Taster hosted